 Hazard tracking reports, generated from the Hazard Log, provide system safety progress visibility, and Derived Safety Requirement (DSR) traceability for use in progress reports and system safety working group meetings.

 The quality and content of hazard logs vary substantially.
 The Hazard Log is intended to be dynamic thus permitting snapshots to be produced at any point in time.
 Unfortunately; however, they are often not updated on a regular basis and, sometimes lag far behind system development.

-HCRQ can teach you all about HLs including Optimal Hazard Logging (OHL).
+HCRQ can (click here >>>) teach you all about HLs including Optimal Hazard Logging (OHL).
 Years ago, we introduced OHL to industry.
-They loved us for it.
+It is highly valued.

 Many hazard log formats and content are absolutely terrible (e.g., reported by defense clients, reported by rail system clients).
 Ours is famous.
 It saves you money in the long run, provides additional insight, and is sure to impress your clients.

 Want to know when to ACCEPT or REJECT Hazard Logs?
 Contact us.